daved01/Adversarial_Examples_GANs/docs/_pages/02-5_Implementation-DeepFool.md

 ---

 layout: page
-title: Deep Fool
+title: DeepFool

 ---

-The [Deep Fool](https://doi.org/10.1109/cvpr.2016.282) algorithm searches for an adversary with the smallest possible perturbation by orthogonally projecting from the sample onto the closest decision boundary and iteratively moving past it.
+The [DeepFool](https://doi.org/10.1109/cvpr.2016.282) algorithm searches for an adversary with the smallest possible perturbation by orthogonally projecting from the sample onto the closest decision boundary and iteratively moving past it.
 According to the authors this method generates very subtle perturbations in contrast to the coarse approximations of the optimal perturbation vectors generates by FGSM.

 Figure 1 shows the concept behind DeepFool for a linear, binary classifier.